streamingfast/derr/README.md

 ## Contributing

-**Issues and PR in this repo related strictly to the dauth library.**
+**Issues and PR in this repo related strictly to the derr library.**

 Report any protocol-specific issues in their [respective repositories](https://github.com/dfuse-io/dfuse#protocols)